Inicio Autores Publicado por Mimi Pollack

 The Centro Cultural and Kumeyaay Museum in Tecate

-There are only 70 to 80 people left in Baja who speak Kumeyaay, according to Michael Wilken Robertson, an anthropologist who also specializes in ethno-botany.
+There are only 70 to 80 people left in Baja California who speak Kumeyaay, according to Michael Wilken Robertson, an anthropologist who also specializes in ethno-botany.
 When Wilken-Robertson first started his journey studying the indigenous people of Baja California, he was told there were no indigenous cultures there!
 He believed something had to be done to preserve these ancient cultures and traditions before they were lost, especially those of the Kumeyaay [Kumiai] people.
 The Kumiai are the indigenous people on both sides of the border, starting from Carlsbad on the United States side, down to the Santo Tomas Valley in Baja California, Mexico.
 The Museo Communitario de Tecate [Tecate Community Museum] and the Kumiai wing is a good first step towards documenting the life and history of these people.
 It is part of the Centro Cultural [Cultural Center] in Tecate, Baja California.

 Michael Wilken Robertson